breadbros/BREADitor/README.md

 TODO
 ====
+* restore Map palette dimensions like other palettes
 * Need a menu item for gathering all windows within the given area, if they are offscreen.
 * reorder layers
 * tool icons